breezy-team/loggerhead/docs/start-loggerhead.rst

 .. cmdoption:: -C, --check

-    Only start if not already running (useful for cron jobs)
+    Only start if not already running (useful for cron jobs).

 .. cmdoption:: -p, --pidfile=PIDFILE

-    override pid file location
+    Override pid file location.

 .. cmdoption:: -c, --config-file=CONFIGFILE

-   Override configuration file location [XXX default is :file:`/etc/loggerhead.conf`]
+    Override configuration file location (the default is :file:`/etc/loggerhead.conf`).

 .. cmdoption:: --log-folder=LOG_FOLDER

-    The directory [XXX in which] to place log files
+    The directory in which to place log files.